 Panko Pork Chops with Parmesan have lots of flavor and are perfect for a family dinner.
 The crunchy crust and tender pork make these so delicious!

 Sunday is a day to slow down, do a little cooking and bring the family together.
 I try to have family dinners several times a week however it just doesn't work all the time.
 With jobs, sports practices and other obligations, it's really hard to have a leisurely dinner often.
+But when I make pork chops, the whole family shows up and sits down to a delicious dinner.

 Make Panko Parmesan Pork Chops for Sunday Supper Month